*Updated October 2022

 We’ve seen that food shortages come about rapidly, without warning, whether through a man-made catastrophe or natural disaster.
 Recently, in North America, unpredictable weather patterns have been the cause of multiple crop failures.

 The climate disaster facing us today means developments in AgTech have never been more important in preventing another deadly famine.

 This is evidenced by the growth of investment in the AgTech Startup industry.
 In the first three quarters of 2021, AgTech companies worldwide have commanded funding totaling $8.3 billion, a remarkable number compared to $5.15 billion for the whole of 2020.

-In Europe, on average, there are only two AgTech startups per country.
+On average, Europe has around 16 AgTech companies per country.
 The majority are in France, Germany, and the UK.
-In some cases there are none at all – so this is a relatively untapped market, which, if we take the US as an example, is set to boom.
+The European AgTech market is nascent and relatively untapped, which, if we take the US as an example, is set to boom.